agenticplug.ai - Agentic Commerce Optimization company

 • Prepares your business for agentic commerce, where AI agents search, compare, and transact on behalf of buyers.

-• Tuned for Ketchikan's cruise, seafood, Coast Guard, and shipbuilding economy with Vigor Industrial Ketchikan Shipyard, Trident Seafoods, and 1 million+ annual cruise passengers anchoring demand.
+• Tuned for the Ketchikan cruise, seafood, Coast Guard, and shipbuilding economy with Ketchikan Shipyard, Silver Bay Seafoods, and 1.5 million+ annual cruise passengers anchoring demand.

-• Targets buyers across Holland America and Princess cruise-excursion sourcing, Trident Seafoods supply chain, U.S. Coast Guard Base Ketchikan contracting, and Alaska Marine Highway System ferry construction.
+• Targets buyers across Holland America and Princess cruise-excursion sourcing, Silver Bay Seafoods supply chain, U.S. Coast Guard contracting, and Alaska Marine Highway ferry construction.

 • Locks in citation authority on the AI platforms competitors will struggle to displace.